1425

 Seventeen Council meetings are recorded for 1425.
 Four in February, five in March, four in May and one in June while Parliament was in session, one in October at the Duke of Gloucester’s house in London, and two in November, one of them at the Dominican Friars in Guildford.

-Henry Beaufort, Bishop of Winchester, became Chancellor of England in 1424.
+Henry Beaufort became Chancellor of England in 1424.

-In February a core of Council members agreed that Chancellor Beaufort should receive an additional 2,000 marks a year in consideration of his consanguinity to the king, ‘and the great labour which he sustained’ until the Duke of Bedford returned from France or the Duke of Gloucester came home from Hainault, but that this was not to set a precedent (1, 2).
+In February 1425 a core of Council members agreed that he should receive an additional 2,000 marks a year until either the Duke of Bedford returned from France or the Duke of Gloucester came back from Hainault in consideration of his consanguinity to the king ‘and the great labour which he sustained’ as Chancellor.
+But that this was not to set a precedent (1, 2).
 Beaufort was rich, but he had no objection to becoming richer at the crown’s expense.

 (1) PPC III, pp. 165-166 (Beaufort’s wages).